matter-labs/zksync-web-era-docs/docs/zk-stack/components/compiler/specification/exception-handling.md

 }
 ```

-Having all the overhead above, the `catch` blocks are only generated if there is the EH function
+Having all the overhead above, the `catch` blocks are only generated if there is an EH function called
 `ZKSYNC_CATCH_NEAR_CALL` defined in the contract.
 Otherwise there is no need to catch panics and they will be propagated
-to the callee contract automatically by the VM execution environment.
+to the callee contract automatically by the VM.